docstrap/docstrap/README.md

 ### Language ###

-The default language will be JavaScript, but there are a couple of ways to secify the language.
+The default language will be JavaScript, but there are a couple of ways to specify the language.

 DocStrap support the language specified in the standard way e.g.